scottballenger/wordtl/README.md

 ```
 copy "wordtl.exe" to your machine
 ```
-### Optional Word Lists
+### Word Lists
+By default, `wordtl` uses `Wordle` words from https://www.nytimes.com/games/wordle/index.html.
+The default word length is 5.

+#### Specify Your Own Word List
-Optionally, `wordtl` can read a word file (an ASCII text file with one word per line) to use as its dictionary. `CSW21.txt` is an example that could be placed in the same directory as `wordtl` (for macOS) or `wordtl.exe` (for Wndows) and then consumed with the `-f` arg.
+Optionally, `wordtl` can read a word file (an ASCII text file with one word per line) to use as its dictionary. `CSW21.txt` is an example that could be placed in the same directory as `wordtl` (for macOS) or `wordtl.exe` (for Wndows) and then consumed with the `-file` arg.
 It can be downloaded from https://ia903406.us.archive.org/31/items/csw21/CSW21.txt.
-- Ensure that a word file (an ASCII text file with one word per line) is downloaded and avaiable for wordctl to read if the `-f` arg is specified.
+- Ensure that a word file (an ASCII text file with one word per line) is downloaded and avaiable for wordctl to read if the `-file` arg is specified.
 - CSW21.txt is the same as CSW22.txt from https://www.dropbox.com/s/gagbzhzbe2900ua/CSW22.txt and is described by the Collins Coalition here: https://www.cocoscrabble.org/lexicon.

 ## Using `wordtl`